Jayden Oosterwolde: Parma

 On 31 January 2022, Oosterwolde signed with Serie B side Parma in Italy on loan with an obligation to buy.
 On 5 February 2022, he made his debut with the team against Benevento in Serie B.

 On 30 June 2022, Twente officially announced his permanent joining to Parma.
-On 19 October 2022, he made his Coppa Italia debut as a starter in left back position against Bari, Parma won 1-0 at home.
+On 19 October 2022, he made his Coppa Italia debut as a starter in left back position against Bari, Parma won 1–0 at home.

 Fenerbahçe

+2022–23 season

 On 30 January 2023, Oosterwolde signed a four-and-a-half-year deal with Turkish side Fenerbahçe for a reported fee of €6 million.

 He made his continental debut in a 1–0 UEFA Europa League win over Sevilla on 16 March 2023.
 On 24 August 2023, he scored his first goal with the team against his childhood club Twente in UEFA Europa Conference League match, Fenerbahçe won 5–1.

+2023–24 season

-2023–24 Süper Lig season is his breakthrough season, and with this season, he started to enter the radar of Europe's elite teams.
-He made 27 Süper Lig matches, 13 continental matches with two goals, and also played 3 Turkish Cup matches.
+2023–24 Süper Lig season was his breakthrough season, during which he started to enter the radar of Europe's elite teams.
+He appeared in 27 Süper Lig matches, 13 continental matches with two goals, and also played 3 Turkish Cup matches.

+2024–25 season

-On 20 October 2024, he ruptured the anterior cruciate ligament (ACL) in his left knee in the Süper Lig match against Samsunspor and was expected to be out for about seven months.
+On 20 October 2024, he ruptured the anterior cruciate ligament (ACL) in his left knee in a Süper Lig match against Samsunspor and was expected to be out for about seven months.
 In April 2025, he started to train with the team.

+2025–26 season

-On 8 July 2025, Oosterwolde reneweded his contract with the club until the end of 2027-28 season.
+On 8 July 2025, Oosterwolde reneweded his contract with the club until the end of 2027–28 season.
+On 10 January 2026, he scored in the intercontinental derby against Galatasaray in a 2–0 Turkish Super Cup final victory.

+On 8 March 2026, he made his 100th appearance in all competitions for Fenerbahçe against Samsunspor in a 3–2 league home win.